duneanalytics/spellbook/models/labels/sandwich_attackers/README.md

 7. (index of t1 >= index of t2 + 2) or (index of t2 >= index of t1 + 2)
 8. Exclude uniswap v2 router address since this gets included as a false positive for some reason

-This logic should work to include both buy-first and less common sell-first sandwiches By excluding point 6, we also include sandwich attacks that made a loss By using '>=' instead of just '=' in point 7, we can also include sandwich attackers that are perhaps not using flashbots and not tightly bundling their transactions
+This logic should work to include both buy-first and less common sell-first sandwiches.
+By excluding point 6, we also include sandwich attacks that made a loss.
+By using '>=' instead of just '=' in point 7, we can also include sandwich attackers that are perhaps not using flashbots and not tightly bundling their transactions.

 {% enddocs %}